 After years of delay, in April 2022, no-fault divorce will become a reality in England and Wales.
-Swindon Family Lawyer, Susan Snook, considers the new procedure.
-Susan is available on 01793 615011, or by email at firstname.lastname@example.org.
+Swindon Family Lawyer, Catherine Smith, considers the new procedure.
+Catherine is available on 01793 615011, or by email at firstname.lastname@example.org.

 Although it still seems too good to be true, after years of campaigning, 2022 will be the year that no-fault divorce finally becomes law.
 On 6th April, after an impossibly long journey, the Divorce, Dissolution and Separation Act 2020 (“the Act”) comes into force.
 The Act amends the Matrimonial Causes Act 1973 and the Civil Partnership Act 2004, allowing one or both parties to apply to the court for a divorce/dissolution on the basis that their marriage/civil partnership has broken down irretrievably.

 Crucially, in the case of marriage, the new law removes the requirement to apportion blame, which under the current law is necessary, unless the parties are able and willing to wait for at least two years to divorce based on their period of separation.

 The Act received Royal Assent on 25th June 2020, and it was originally hoped that it would come into force in the Autumn of 2021.
 But in June 2021, the government announced a delay to allow for changes to the Court Service’s IT systems which had run into technical issues and delays as a result of the pandemic.

 In 2017, a major study by researchers at the University of Exeter, funded by the Nuffield Foundation, concluded that the current requirement to apportion blame can “exacerbate unnecessary conflict with damaging consequences for children” and runs “contrary to the thrust of family law policy.”